 Scientific relevance a. b.
 Is the proposal scientifically sound?
-Are there clear goals and a methodology to achieve the project? a. b.
-Is there a clear mathematical description of the problem?
-Is there a clear assessment of the computational approach to numerically solve the mathematical problem and are the classical Quantum computing C. bottlenecks well identified?
-Is there a clear relevance and need for quantum computing (i.e. does the level of complexity of the problem require quantum computing)? relevance d. e.
-Are the needs for computing resources (quantum and HPC simulation) well estimated?
+Are there clear goals and a methodology to achieve the project?
+Quantum computing relevance a. b. s there a clear mathematical description of the problem?
+Is there a clear assessment of the computational approach to numerically solve the mathematical problem and are the classical C. Is there a clear relevance and need for quantum computing (i.e. does the level of complexity of the problem require quantum computing)? d.
+Are the needs for computing resources (quantum and HPC simulation) well estimated? e.
 Is the quantum computing approach reusable for other problems? f.
 In phases 3 & 4 - Is the code adapted to an implementation on a quantum simulator and/or quantum processor? a.
-Does the quantum solution answer a "business" need (i.e. a lum and b. challenge validated by an IGO)?
-Is there a clear assessment of the interlinkages between SDGs Impact relevance (henetits and risks of negatively impacting other SI)(3s)? relevance C. (benefits and risks of negatively impacting other SDGs)?
-Is there a clear assessment of how to measure impact short/mid/long term, both at the local and global scale? relevance c. d.
-Is there a clear assessment of how to measure impact relevance Is there a clear assessment of how to measure impact short/mid/long term, both at the local and global scale?
+Does the quantum solution answer a "business" need (i.e. a challenge validated by an IGO)?
+Impact a. b.
+Does the quantum solution answer a "business" need (i.e. a challenge validated by an IGO)?
+Is there a clear assessment of the interlinkages between SDGs (benefits and risks of negatively impacting other SDGs)?
+Impact relevance a. b. c.
+Does the quantum solution answer a "business" need (i.e. a challenge validated by an IGO)?
+Is there a clear assessment of the interlinkages between SDGs (benefits and risks of negatively impacting other SDGs)?
+Is there a clear assessment of how to measure impact short/mid/long term, both at the local and global scale?
+Impact relevance a. b. c. d.
+Does the quantum solution answer a "business" need (i.e. a challenge validated by an IGO)?
+Is there a clear assessment of the interlinkages between SDGs (benefits and risks of negatively impacting other SDGs)?
+Is there a clear assessment of how to measure impact short/mid/long term, both at the local and global scale?
 Is there access to a relevant dataset representative of the real-world problem?
-Is the use case team diverse and inclusive in terms of expertise, geography and demography (priority on quantum-underserved) Use case team composition d.
+Impact relevance a. b. c. d. a.
+Does the quantum solution answer a "business" need (i.e. a challenge validated by an IGO)?
+Is there a clear assessment of the interlinkages between SDGs (benefits and risks of negatively impacting other SDGs)?
 Is there a clear assessment of how to measure impact short/mid/long term, both at the local and global scale?
 Is there access to a relevant dataset representative of the real-world problem?
-Is the use case team diverse and inclusive in terms of expertise,
+Impact relevance Use case team composition a. b. c. d. a. b.
+Does the quantum solution answer a "business" need (i.e. a challenge validated by an IGO)?
+Is there a clear assessment of the interlinkages between SDGs (benefits and risks of negatively impacting other SDGs)?
+Is there a clear assessment of how to measure impact short/mid/long term, both at the local and global scale?
+Is there access to a relevant dataset representative of the real-world problem?
+Is the use case team diverse and inclusive in terms of expertise, geography and demography (priority on quantum-underserved geographies)?
+Does the use case team have the necessary expertise and means to achieve the project?